p-arrow/ctf/OverTheWire/Narnia.md

 ![grafik](https://user-images.githubusercontent.com/84674087/143130183-a9725c3d-8ed4-412f-aadd-71f9ce1ad2be.png)

-- We take following action to analyze the binary
+- We take following action to analyze the binary:
+    - Set breakpoint at the memory address of "leave" operation
+    - run the binary with python code input
 ```
 # in python2
 b *0x0804849c